fastlane/docs/docs/actions/copy_artifacts.md

 # copy_artifacts

-Small action to save your build artifacts.
-Useful when you use reset_git_repo
+Copy and save your build artifacts (useful when you use reset_git_repo)